-The Bookstore at Westminster Seminary California where students can purchase books at substantial discount is owned and operated by the seminary.
-In addition to books needed for course work, the store carries a large stock of other titles.
-Books not in stock may be ordered. www.wscal.edu/bookstore.
+The Bookstore at Westminster Seminary California, where students can purchase books at a substantial discount, is owned and operated by the seminary.
+In addition to books needed for coursework, the store carries faculty titles and a few other selections.

 HOUSING